Introduction

 Tips for Optimizing Transfer Quality

-- Pre-Press Garment: Pre-pressing the garment removes moisture and wrinkles from the garment and limits shrinkage.
-This can dramatically improve the adhesion of both screen print and DTF transfers.
+2. Pre-Press Garment: Before prepping the jacket, pre-pressing removes any moisture and wrinkles from the garment assisting in reducing shrinkage.
+It improves the adhesive property of both screen print and DTF transfers that is largely used for t-shirts printing.

 Factors to Consider When Choosing Between Screen Print and DTF Transfers